 1. Sabrent 7-Port USB 3.0 Hub

-Sabrent offers hubs with between 4 and 10 USB ports, all from the same Amazon listing.
-This particular hub has 7 hubs and relies on a power adapter.
+Sabrent offers hubs with between four and 10 USB ports, all from the same Amazon listing.
+This particular hub has seven hubs and relies on a power adapter.
 The best feature is that each port has a corresponding power switch.
 That means you have some of the devices running and others off, and the LED indicators will let you know whether or not a device is on.

 Pros: Affordable option from one of the top USB hub brands.
 Each port has a corresponding power switch.
 Plug and play, no software needed.

 Cons: LED indicators are dim, so it may be hard to see when a device is on or not.